vivid-inc/ash-ra-template/QUALITY.md

 A VCS commit is considered releasable provided that all of its components satisfy the following criteria:

-- Code quality assessment tools don't indicate any outstanding problems, within reason: Clojure & Java library dependency warnings, reflection warnings, ancient, clj-kondo, nvd.
+- Code quality assessment tools don't indicate any outstanding problems, within reason: TODOs, Clojure & Java library dependency warnings, reflection warnings, ancient, clj-kondo, nvd.
 - The documentation is synchronized with the code, including version numbers, and automated testing of all examples.
 - The described behavior of code samples from the documentation is confirmed via automated tests.
-- Reasonably unified test suite shared between `boot-art` and `lein-art`.
+- Reasonably unified test suite shared between the tools `clj-art` et. al.
 - All automated tests pass throughout the matrix of supported versions of Clojure and JDKs.
 - Test coverage from automated testing indicates a near-perfect or better test coverage rate.